-Fixed asset class
+Fixed asset class Depreciation rate

-Motor Vehicles
+Motor Vehicles 8%

-Office Equipment
+Office Equipment 5% to 25%

-Computer Equipment
+Computer Equipment 33%

-Depreciation rate

-5% to 25%

 At the end of each annual reporting period, the depreciation method, useful life and residual value of each asset is reviewed.
 Any revisions are accounted for prospectively as a change in estimate.